- KITCHEN & BAR

 Our most helpful resources for owning artisan crafted pieces

-Caring for your copper sink is surprisingly easy, they’re virtually maintenance free.
+Caring for your copper sink is surprisingly easy, they are virtually maintenance free.
 For basic cleaning simply use a mild soap and water—other cleaners are not necessary.

-Regardless of which SoLuna patina you choose, a copper finish is a living finish and never really stops changing in color.
 The gradual evolution of a copper finish is an interesting process.
 As the surface ages and mellows it becomes even more handsome.
-If you like, you can greatly reduce this change with the use of wax (see below).
+If you like, you can greatly reduce this change with the use of wax (or lacquer, when applicable).

 As with any sink, if you live in an area where the water has a high mineral content, you may want to wipe your sink down periodically with a soft cloth to avoid water spotting.
 For extra protection, a product such as Renaissance Wax may be applied periodically to the clean copper surface.
 This will help maintain the luster and provide faster water runoff.

 Consider a sink grate as another way to enhance the look of your beautiful copper sink.

 Enjoy the living qualities of your beautiful, hand hammered SoLuna sink—it’s truly a unique and functional work of art!